sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

     name.

  4. Front-load distinguishing information to guard against truncation in state machine diagrams.
-For example, in this pair of Boolean expressions for Choice state rules, the string constants are to the left of the equals sign, so that they won't be truncated:
+For example, the important information in this pair of Boolean expressions for Choice state rules comes first:
     - `'available' = states.input.DbStatus`
     - `'stopping' = states.input.DbStatus`